 According to Ayurveda and Tantra yoga, nature consists of three qualities or forces (gunas) known as Sattva (sentient), rajas (mutative), and Tama (static).
 Sattva is purity, peace, light, right action, and spiritual purpose.
 Raja is the principle of movement, transformation, and excitability.
 Tamas’ is inertia, darkness, decay, and confusion.
-From rajas’ comes the notion or idea that the external world is real, which makes us lose focus our way of the world within and seek happiness outside of ourselves.
+Rajas’ comes the notion or idea that the external world is real, which makes us lose focus our way of the world within and seek happiness outside of ourselves.
 Rajas create desire, ambition, mental activity, emotional imbalance, and upsets.
 From Tamas is that veil of ignorance our true nature and weakens our power of discrimination.
 Sattva gives clarity, concentration, love, joy, and devotion.
 Sattva, as a state of balance, is responsible for health and healing.
 The energy in meat is decaying and dead as such is tamasic, so it promotes that manner of mind frame, while a vegetarian diet promotes a sattvic mind, which is more peaceful and bright.
 Think about a lion as opposed to a deer, a cow or a swan, and embrace the type of energy you would rather have.